saptak/envddext/PRESS_RELEASE.md

 ### A Complete Solution That Just Works

-Picture this: you open Docker Desktop, click a few buttons, and within minutes you have a production-ready API gateway running locally.
+Picture this: you open Docker Desktop, click a few buttons, and within minutes you have a production-ready API gateway running locally with sophisticated traffic splitting capabilities and comprehensive performance testing tools.
+The new consolidated Dashboard gives you instant visibility into your entire system health at a glance.
 No YAML files to debug, no complex networking to configure, no hours lost to documentation.
-This is the reality the Envoy Gateway Extension delivers.
+This is the reality the Envoy Gateway Extension v0.8.1 delivers.

-The extension transforms the traditionally complex world of basic API gateway setup into an intuitive, visual experience.
+The extension transforms the traditionally complex world of API gateway setup into an intuitive, visual experience.
 Instead of wrestling with YAML syntax and Kubernetes configurations, developers work with familiar forms that generate Gateway and HTTPRoute configurations automatically.
 Real-time validation catches errors before they become problems, while visual previews show exactly what's being created.

+The latest v0.8.1 release introduces a revolutionary Dashboard that consolidates system oversight into a single, powerful interface.
+The new Dashboard combines what were previously separate resource and deployment monitoring views into an intelligent system health overview with color-coded alerts and collapsible sections.
+Building on v0.8.0's comprehensive synthetic traffic generation and performance testing capabilities, the Dashboard provides instant visibility into traffic patterns, resource status, and deployment health.

+The Traffic Generator continues to provide configurable traffic patterns (1-1000 RPS), real-time performance metrics, and interactive visualizations that make performance testing accessible to every developer.
+Combined with the existing Traffic Splitting Wizard for canary deployments, teams can now deploy, test, and validate their gateway configurations with enterprise-grade tools while monitoring everything from the consolidated Dashboard.

-Current capabilities focus on the foundational gateway operations: creating and managing Gateways, setting up HTTP routing rules, and monitoring deployment status.
-Recent improvements have made HTTPRoute creation completely reliable with forms that automatically close after successful creation, validation errors that clear properly when corrected, and a clean interface optimized for production use.
-The extension excels at getting teams up and running with basic HTTP routing scenarios quickly, handling the most common use cases that traditionally required extensive Kubernetes knowledge.
+Current capabilities span the complete gateway lifecycle: creating and managing Gateways, setting up HTTP routing rules with advanced traffic splitting, TLS certificate management with automated cert-manager installation, and comprehensive monitoring with visual resource cards all accessible through the unified Dashboard interface.
+The extension excels at getting teams up and running with sophisticated deployment patterns quickly, handling the most common use cases that traditionally required extensive Kubernetes and DevOps knowledge.

-Testing becomes effortless with the integrated HTTP client that eliminates the need for external tools like Postman or curl.
-Developers can test endpoints, examine responses, and generate shareable cURL commands without ever leaving the interface.
-Request history keeps track of testing sessions, making it easy to replay and iterate on API calls.
+Testing becomes effortless with the integrated HTTP client and synthetic traffic generator that eliminate the need for external load testing tools.
+Developers can test individual endpoints, generate realistic traffic loads, and visualize performance metrics all within the same interface.
+Real-time charts show response time distribution and RPS trends, while comprehensive analytics track success rates and error patterns.
+Request history keeps track of testing sessions, making it easy to replay and iterate on both individual API calls and load testing scenarios.

 Infrastructure setup, traditionally a major hurdle, happens with a single click.
 The extension automatically detects Docker Desktop's network configuration, sets up MetalLB for load balancing, and provides real-time status monitoring with clear visual indicators.
 When something needs attention, helpful alerts guide users through resolution steps.

 For teams wanting to get started immediately, the template system provides working examples that deploy instantly.
-These focus on proven patterns for basic HTTP routing that teams can deploy, test, and learn from immediately.
+These include proven patterns for HTTP routing, TLS termination, and traffic splitting scenarios that teams can deploy, test, and validate immediately.
+The comprehensive testing capabilities make sophisticated deployment strategies accessible to every developer, whether implementing gradual canary rollouts, instant blue-green switches, or A/B testing comparisons with full performance validation.

 ### The Transformation is Immediate and Dramatic

 The impact on development teams has been remarkable.
 Take the experience of DevOps Engineer Mike Rodriguez, who recently told us, "I used to spend entire afternoons debugging YAML indentation issues and fighting with kubectl commands.
 Last week, I set up our entire local gateway configuration during a coffee break."

 This experience mirrors what teams across the industry are discovering.
 At TechStart, a growing startup, CTO Lisa Park explains, "We were avoiding API gateways entirely because the setup complexity was eating into our sprint capacity.
-Now our frontend developers are creating sophisticated routing rules on their own."
+Now our frontend developers are creating sophisticated routing rules and implementing canary deployments on their own."

+The new Traffic Splitting and performance testing capabilities have proven particularly transformative.
+"We used to require our DevOps team to manually configure weighted routing for every feature rollout," shares Senior Developer Alex Thompson.
+"Now anyone on the team can set up a canary deployment with the wizard and validate it with realistic load testing.
+We went from quarterly rollout experiments to testing new features weekly with confidence in their performance."

+Performance Engineer Sarah Kim adds, "The synthetic traffic generator has completely changed how we validate our gateway configurations.
+We can simulate realistic traffic patterns and immediately see performance metrics without setting up external load testing tools.
+It's transformed our development workflow from guesswork to data-driven decisions."

 The learning curve, traditionally a major barrier, has essentially disappeared.
 "Before, every developer on our team needed deep Kubernetes knowledge just to test their routes," notes Team Lead James Chen.
-"Now our junior developers are productive from day one, and our senior developers can focus on architecture instead of configuration."
+"Now our junior developers are productive from day one, implementing blue-green deployments and A/B tests that used to require senior DevOps expertise."

 ### Built for How Developers Actually Work